hipe/tmx/basic/doc/issues/027-the-normalization-narrative.md

 ## introduction

-we have finally arrived at a normalization API we are happy with. here we sing about it. you may be looking for the old [fa] normalization document. that is the second half of this document.
+we have finally arrived at a normalization API we are happy with. here we sing about it. you may be looking for the old [#045] normalization document. that is the second half of this document.